csmith763/homepage/docs/source/OutreachBlogPosts/ingredients/objective/objective.rst

 - Objective function: the mathematical function that you are trying to minimize (or maximize)

-- Constraints: limits on quantities of interest, such as design variables or objective function values (see next section for more details)
+- Constraints: limits on quantities of interest, such as design variables or function values (see next section for more details)

 - Design variables: choices you make for factors that directly influence the value of the objective function